 The Canticle of the Black Madonna is a new opera premiering in Portland, Oregon on September 5, 2014.
 Set in coastal Louisiana amidst the devastation of the 2010 Gulf Oil Spill, it tells the story of a fictional soldier returning from Afghanistan to his wife.
 Together, they face the challenges of his Post-Traumatic Stress Disorder (PTSD) and her struggles to maintain the family business.
-Through a rich combination of modern and ancient music, The Canticle ultimately reveals the healing power of a primal force of divine love, represented by the Black Madonna, which transforms them both forever and touches all who witness it.
+Through a rich combination of modern and ancient music, The Canticle ultimately reveals the healing power of love, represented by the Black Madonna, which transforms them both forever and touches all who witness it.

 “You honor me, and my brothers and sisters in arms, with this opera.
 Please know that as a combat veteran I am truly and deeply touched that you have undertaken such an elusive and misunderstood issue as combat-related PTSD in America today.
 I am thankful to you all for what you do, and I know my fallen friends would be as well.”

 U.S. Army Infantry

 Read the libretto (script) of the opera